Are insurance companies dictating your medical care?

 Is it Legal?

-Since we are a letigious society, there are cases where the insured (claimant) has brought an action against the insurance carrier:
+Since we are a litigious society, there are cases where the insured (claimant) has brought an action against the insurance carrier:

 The bottom line here is that your disability insurer has little interest in your private medical care but rather, they do have an interest in determining that an insured is actually disabled and is taking the necessary steps to obtain the medical treatment that might help them with recovery and thus returning to work.